TestGorilla LogoTestGorilla Logo

 Pricing

-How skills-based hiring leads to fewer mis-hires and helps combat employee churn
+How skills-based hiring leads to fewer mis-hires and combats employee churn

-Hiring an unsuitable candidate after months of searching is detrimental to your company, and losing a current employee is just as painful.
+Mis-hires and turnover are essential metrics for any HR professional.
+Hiring an unsuitable candidate after months of searching is detrimental to your company, and losing a current employee can be just as painful.

-This article discusses the detriment of mis-hires and turnover and the part that skills-based hiring can play in reducing both.
+How can we manage these tricky metrics?
+This article discusses the detriment of mis-hires and turnover and the part that holistic, skills-based hiring can play in reducing both.

 Skills-based hiring combats the two biggest issues in HR: Mis-hires and turnover